CircuitSetup/Remote/README.md

 See [here](#buttons-oo-and-reset) and [here](#tcd-remote-command-reference) for a list of controls of the music player.

 While the music player is playing music, other sound effects might be disabled/muted.
 The TCD-triggered alarm will, if so configured, interrupt the music player.

+## Battery monitoring

+If a suitable control board is in use, and battery warnings are enabled in the Config Portal, battery state can be monitored, and a warning is issued when the battery is low.

+Monitoring can be done through the [Calibration button](#calibration) and the TCD (7091/7092).

+The "low battery" warning is given as follows:

+- A sound is played once
+- If the Futaba's battery level meter is connected and enabled, it is switched off (= it reads 0).
+- If the Futaba's original power LED is connected and enabled, it blinks.
+- If the power LED is disabled, depending on fake power, either "BAT" is displayed periodically, or the display blinks periodically.

 ## Connecting a Time Circuits Display